 Oranges can be consumed by most dogs in small quantities without any ill effects.

-Large amounts may give your dog diarhorrea.
-Again, these fruits are high in sugar so moderation is the key.
+Large amounts may give your dog diarrhea.
+Again, these fruits are high in sugar so moderation is key.

 Can dogs eat lemons

-A little slice is unlikely to cause a problem, too much and you’ll have an upset tummy on your hands
+A small amount is unlikely to cause a problem, but too much and you’ll have an upset tummy on your hands.

 Can dogs eat peaches and plums?

-The flesh of fruit with pits of stones in the center is another tasty favorite for some dogs.
+The flesh of fruit with pits or stones in the center is another tasty favorite of some dogs.

-Many wild carnivores loves these fleshy fruits especially when they are over-ripe.
+Many wild carnivores love these fleshy fruits especially when they are over-ripe.

-However, you should never give your dog the pits of plums or peaches.
-Not only are they toxic, they could also choke your dog or cause an intestinal blockage.
+However, while these fruits are a rich source of vitamins, you should never give your dog the whole fruit or the pits of plums or peaches.
+Not only are they toxic, they could choke your dog or cause an intestinal blockage.